babylonhealth/orbit-mvi/strict-syntax.md

 }
 ```

-The _classic_ orbit syntax is based on streams.
-It's close to how MVI is often
+The *classic* Orbit syntax is based on streams.
+It's close to how MVI is
-portrayed - a reactive cycle.
-This syntax is great if you're in a legacy code
+often portrayed - a reactive cycle.
+This syntax is great if you're in a
-base with lots of RxJava.
-Especially if you're thinking of migrating to
+legacy code base with lots of RxJava.
+Especially if you're thinking of
-coroutines, since you can mix and match both.
-However it's not as flexible as
+migrating to coroutines, since you can mix and match both.
+However it's
-the simple syntax due to being stream-based.
-It's strictness can be an advantage
+not as flexible as the simple syntax due to being stream-based.
+It's
-in larger teams.
+strictness can be an advantage in larger teams.

 Pros: